 |Weekly course meeting||Thursdays||4pm - 6pm||Interims Lecture Hall 1||Learn about concepts, methods and tools relevant to the whole course through hands-on exercises.|

 Please have a look at the slides of the info meeting for all details, which will be available here after the meeting.
 Attendance at the info meeting is not mandatory but strongly recommended.

 - Please fill the application form below.
 (Latest: February 8)

 - Prioritize the iOS Praktikum in the matching system of the faculty.
 (From: February 3, Latest: February 8)

 - You can check whether you have been matched to the course directly in the matching system from February 15.
 We will send you further information regarding your attendance and the intro course within a week after that.

 Application has now closed.
 Please check the matching system after its run to see whether you have been matched to the course.
-If you were late to apply or you were not matched to the course, you can put yourself on our waiting list here.
-If a spot becomes free, we will get back to you.

 Results of previous semesters

 Email us with questions at ios (at) in.tum.de.

 |Prof. Bernd Brügge, Ph.D.